Rise and fall of the mighty elephants

 Two of the three surviving species live in Africa, one in Asia.
 Formerly, the savanna elephant (Loxodonta africana) was distributed all over the African continent, with the exception of deserts and rainforest areas.
 Today, it is restricted to savannas and semi-deserts in eastern and southern Africa.
 The closely related, but smaller forest elephant (Loxodonta cyclotis) lives in rainforests of central and western Africa.
 Some scientists still consider the savanna elephant and the forest elephant as belonging to the same species.

 Formerly, the Asian elephant (Elephas maximus) was distributed across Asia, from Asia Minor in the west to northern China in the east, and southwards into Indonesia.
-Today, it is restricted to small pockets of forest in India, Nepal, Sri Lanka, the Yunnan Province of southern China, Southeast Asia, and on Sumatra and Borneo.
+Today, it is restricted to small pockets of forest in India, Nepal, Sri Lanka, the Yunnan Province of southern China, Indochina, and on Sumatra and Borneo.

 The origin of the Bornean elephant, subspecies borneensis, which is much smaller than other Asian elephants, remains the subject of debate.
 Some claim that it is descended from introduced elephants.
 New research, however, states that it may have been living in Borneo for more than 10,000 years.
 Some scientists even regard it as a separate species, Elephas borneensis.